redbadger/crux/docs/src/rfcs/shipped-shell-handlers.md

 publish to in lockstep with the crate, a breaking move of every capability type out of the app's namespace, and the bincode runtime shared across packages.
-Worth revisiting when shipped handlers are large enough to need native unit tests; the adapter shape does not preclude it, since a published package could provide the conformer the property takes.
+Worth revisiting when shipped handlers are large enough to need native unit tests; nothing here precludes it, since a published package could provide the conformer the app's property holds.

 **A byte-level seam.** Publish a package that bundles its own copy of the types and exposes `handle(bytes) -> bytes`; type generation emits a default that serialises across the seam.
 Avoids the namespace move but keeps the four registries, and adds a protocol-version check the app can get wrong.

-**A shared static instead of a property.** Emit the adapter's methods as `URLSessionHttpHandler.shared.request(op)` with no property.
-Simpler to generate and to read, but configuration means either mutating a global or re-implementing the delegation, and there is no compile-time signal for a capability that needs configuring.
-Rejected because the property is what makes the Configure tier a single declaration.

-**One handler per operation.** Bind each operation to its own shipped type rather than grouping by capability.
-Loses the shared state a timer table or a store needs, and multiplies the properties an app would configure.
+**One handler per operation.** Ship each operation's implementation as its own type rather than grouping by capability.
+Loses the shared state a timer table or a store needs, and multiplies the instances an app would hold.

-**Runtime registration.** A `ShellHandlers.register(HttpHandler.self, …)` the
-app calls at startup, consulted by the adapter.
-Discoverable only by reading generated code, fails at runtime when missing, and invisible to the compiler.
-Rejected.

 **Documentation.** Keep the handler files in the book and the examples and tell people to copy them.
 This is the status quo, and its failure mode is the